Tracing My Swedish Family Names

 Augusta Otillia and all of her siblings inherited the surname Lindquist from their father, Anders Johan Petersson–Lindquist.
 Yes, my great-grandfather Anders Johan is sometimes recorded with a hyphenated last name—more variation!
 The surname Lindquist is inscribed on his and my great-grandmother’s grave marker, as shown in the photo above.

-Header image: “Headstone for Anders Johan Peterson-Lindquist and Anna Charlotta Sundberg (Lindquist) (Veilinga kyrkans kyrkogård, Velinga församling, Tidaholms, Sweden), 2018.
+Header image: “Headstone for Anders Johan Peterson-Lindquist and Anna Charlotta Sundberg (Lindquist) (Veilinga kyrkans kyrkogård, Velinga församling, Tidaholms, Sweden), 2018 by Bruce E. Jacobson

 1. Caroline Guntur to Bruce Jacobson, email, 19 July 2022, “patronymic custom;” privately held by Jacobson Seal Cove, Maine.